 Before you even think about a lawsuit, get the scene under control.

-- Check for Injuries: Don’t just assume you’re “fine.”
-Adrenaline is a powerful painkiller.
-Look for blood, check your passengers, and if anyone feels even slightly off or dizzy, call 911 immediately.
+• Check for Injuries: Don’t just assume you’re “fine.”
+Adrenaline is a powerful evolutionary painkiller designed to help you survive trauma.
+Look for blood, check your passengers, and if anyone feels even slightly off, dizzy, or nauseous, call 911 immediately.

-- Move to Safety: If the vehicles are operable and there are no serious injuries, move your car out of the flow of traffic.
+• Move to Safety: If the vehicles are operable and there are no serious injuries, move your car out of the flow of traffic.
 Pull onto the shoulder or a nearby lot.
+Arizona Summer Warning: If your car is safely off the road but it is 115°F degrees outside, stay in the air-conditioned vehicle to avoid heatstroke while waiting for the Arizona Department of Public Safety (DPS) or local police.

-- Warn Other Drivers: Turn on your hazard lights.
-If it is dark, use flares or cones if you have them.
-Stay inside your vehicle if you are on a busy highway like Loop 202.
+• Warn Other Drivers: Turn on your hazard lights.
+If it’s dark, use flares or cones if you have them.
+Stay inside your vehicle with your seatbelt fastened if you are stuck in a traffic lane on a busy highway like the Loop 202 or I-10.

 9 Essential Steps to Take After an Arizona Crash